deliverybot/deliverybot.github.io/docs/guide/5-deploy-on-pr.md

 ## Compatible integrations

-Follow the guides in these integrations below for implementing real deployments.
+Follow the guides in these integrations below for implementing pull request deployments.

-{% for integration in site.data.integrations %}
+{%- for integration in site.data.integrations %}
-{% if integration.labels contains "PR"%}
+{%- if integration.labels contains "PR"%}
 - [{{ integration.name }}](/docs/integrations/{{integration.id}})
-{% endif %}
+{%- endif %}
-{% endfor %}
+{%- endfor %}

 ## Next